Analyzing $t\bar{t}Z$-couplings at the future $e^-p$ collider: Summary and Conclusions

-corresponding to projected relative precisions of approximately 47\% and 6\%, respectively, with respect to their SM values, using the one-parameter analysis.
+corresponding to projected average relative precisions of approximately 68\% and 8\%, respectively, with respect to their SM values, based on the one-parameter analysis.

 We have also obtained projected constraints on the Wilson coefficients relevant to the $t\bar{t}Z$ couplings considered in this study.
-Compared to our results, the earlier LHeC projections reported in Ref.~\cite{Bouzas:2013jha}, which are based solely on the total cross section as the observable, yield significantly weaker bounds at twice the luminosity we have considered.
-On the other hand, our results are comparable to future projections at HL-LHC~\cite{MammenAbraham:2022yxp} for $c_{\phi t}$, $c_{\phi Q}^{-}$, while ILC~\cite{Rontsch:2015una} constraints indicate stronger sensitivity to all WCs.
+Compared to our results, the earlier LHeC projections reported in Ref.~\cite{Bouzas:2013jha}, which are based solely on the total cross section as the observable, yield significantly weaker bounds at twice the luminosity ($100~\rm fb^{-1}$) we have considered.
+On the hand, our projected constraints on $c_{\phi t}$, $c_{\phi Q}^{-}$ at $1000~\rm fb^{-1}$ are significantly better than future projection at HL-LHC~\cite{MammenAbraham:2022yxp} (taken up to the quadratic term), while $c_{t Z}$ and $c_{t Z}^{I}$ are comparable.
+The ILC~\cite{Rontsch:2015una} constraints indicate stronger sensitivity to all WCs.

 A comparative analysis of the projected 95\% C.L. limits on the WCs at the LHeC (this work), based on the one-parameter analysis, and existing constraints from the LHC experiments (ATLAS and CMS) is presented in \autoref{wilson_comparison}.
 At an integrated luminosity of $50~\mathrm{fb}^{-1}$, the projected bounds on $c_{t Z}$ and $c_{t Z}^{I}$ at the LHeC are generally weaker than current LHC results, which benefit from higher statistics and global fits involving multiple channels.